History of Reclaimed Wood

 Reclaimed wood is not new, unstable, uniform, generic or cheap.
 It’s not the latest trend or the quickest fix.
 When people say “reclaimed wood” they’re referring to aged, recycled timbers: wood that was harvested decades ago, used in construction, and then salvaged when its original building was torn down.
 Sometimes this reclaimed lumber is left mostly intact, such as in large, hand-hewn reclaimed beams.
 Other times it’s re-milled and used for a new purpose, such as when an old joist (that’s a horizontal supporting member) is sawn into planks to create reclaimed flooring.

-The history of these woods are influenced by the handlers and loggers who found a way to extract the trees, get them down a rail line or river to a saw mill and then on to feed the growth of a voracious county.
+The history of these woods is influenced by the handlers and loggers who found a way to extract the trees, get them down a rail line or river to a sawmill and then on to feed the growth of a voracious county.
 Each piece of wood has its own history and story to tell, and most old-growth wood is no longer available.
 Thus the infatuation with reclaimed and antique woods – no one else will have what you have!

-Reclaimed and antique wood are growing in popularity and helping to preserve tidbits of our history that can continue to be admired and enjoyed well into the future.
+Reclaimed and antique wood is growing in popularity and helping to preserve tidbits of our history that can continue to be admired and enjoyed well into the future.

-Come visit us at Shenandoah Furniture Gallery to view our reclaimed wood furniture.
-Each piece is has its own history and story, steeped in Loudoun County Virginia history.
+Come and visit us at Shenandoah Kitchen & Home to view our reclaimed wood furniture.
+Each piece has its own history and story, steeped in Loudoun County Virginia history.
 We invite you to come to our location in downtown, historic Purcellville to meet our craftsman and choose the reclaimed wood furniture that will become part of your family history.